MaelDore/McGuire_Center_Seminar_2024_01/README.md

 **Title:**

-This is a PDF version, thus aniamtions are disabled.
+This is a PDF version, thus animations are disabled.